 - After properly cleaning and shaping all the nerve canals, these canals will be filled with the appropriate material

-This finalizes a root canal therapy performed by Dr. Jafarifar in her Las Vegas dental practice.
+This finalizes root canal therapy performed by Dr. Jafarifar in her Las Vegas dental office.

 Sometimes a tooth has many curved or entangled nerve canals making root canal therapy a challenge, in these cases the patient will be referred to a trusted specialist – an endodontist – for proper treatment.
 Dr. Jafarifar always has your best interest in mind, even if that means handing you off to another experienced professional.

-After a root canal therapy the tooth becomes very brittle and can break off during function.
-To protect the tooth from fracturing a crown buildup and a dental crown will be needed to guard the tooth.
+After root canal therapy, the tooth becomes very brittle and can break off during function.
+To protect the tooth from fracturing, a crown buildup and a dental crown will be needed to guard the tooth.